 Haiti - Travel and TourismHaiti - Travel and Tourism

-Prior to the 2010 earthquake, Haiti had about 2,000 hotel rooms, mostly in 3-star facilities.
-Following the earthquake, the room supply dwindled to only 1,000 rooms.
-To revive its tourism sector, the Haitian Government focused on bolstering capacity in the hotel sector with the help of private sector representatives.
-Today Haiti has a total capacity of 4,322 rooms, which range from $120-$150 per night during the high season for a standard room.
-There are several small hotels along the Cote des Arcadins, north of Port-au-Prince, that attract the Haitian diaspora, faith based organizations, middle-class Haitians, and some international visitors.
+To revive its tourism sector, the government of Haiti focused on bolstering capacity in the hotel sector with the help of private sector representatives.
+Today Haiti has a total capacity of 4495 rooms, which range from $120 to $150 per night during the high season for a standard room.
+There are several small hotels along the Côte des Arcadins, north of Port-au-Prince, that attract the Haitian diaspora, faith based organizations, middle-class Haitians, and some international visitors.
 Little investment has gone into these hotels although tourists arriving in Haiti through packaged tours often stay there for one or two nights.
-Air BnB’s are also now increasingly available throughout Haiti’s major metropolitan areas.
+Airbnb’s are also now increasingly available throughout Haiti’s major metropolitan areas.

-As a boost to Haiti’s growing Northern corridor, the Marriott is renovating the Habitation Jouissant in Cap-Haitien, which will become part of the Marriott Autograph Collection once it has been completed.
-Club Indigo Beach Resort, the former Club Med on the Cote des Arcadins, underwent a major renovation and has been transformed into an all-inclusive resort under the Colombian brand Royal Decameron.
+As a boost to Haiti’s growing northern corridor, the Marriott is renovating the Habitation Jouissant in Cap-Haitien, which will become part of the Marriott Autograph Collection once it has been completed.
+The project is expected to be completed by January 2019.
+Club Indigo Beach Resort, the former Club Med on the Côte des Arcadins, underwent a major renovation and has been transformed into an all-inclusive resort under the Colombian brand Royal Decameron.
 Royal Decameron has 380 rooms and offers stays for as low as $75 a night.

 Revival of the tourism sector is a Haitian government priority.
 The sector reportedly accounts for 5 percent of Haiti’s GDP.
-In the last five years, the GOH has made much progress in the tourism sector.
+In the last five years, the government of Haiti has made much progress in the tourism sector.
 Several international travel agencies, including Wild Frontiers, offer small-group tours to Haiti’s historical landmarks, including Bassin Bleu, the Citadelle, and the Sans-Souci Palace.

-The Caribbean Tourism Organization (CTO) reported that 673,501 cruise passengers transited Haiti in 2015, up from 662,403 in 2014.
-The number of stay-over tourist arrivals to Haiti was 515,804 in 2015.
-The CTO reported that Haiti had a 14.5 percent drop in international arrivals, and a 9.4 percent decline in cruise arrivals in 2016.
-The slowdown is largely attributed to the long political turmoil that resulted from cancellation of the October 2015 elections.
+The Caribbean Tourism Organization (CTO) reported that 685,064 cruise passengers transited Haiti in 2016, up from 673,501 in 2015.
+The number of stay-over tourist arrivals to Haiti was 412,058 in 2016.
+The CTO reported that Haiti had a 20.11 percent drop in international arrivals in 2016.
+The slowdown is largely attributed to political turmoil, and Hurricane Matthew during the peak summer season, that resulted in cancellations.

 24, Ruelle Berne